 \begin{lem} If $(\S,\as,\bs,\bs',\ws,\zs)$ is a triple subordinate to a $\b$-band $B$, then $(\S,\bs,\bs',\ws,\zs)$ represents an unlink $\bU$ in $(S^1\times S^2)^{\# g(\S)}$, where all components of $\bU$ have two basepoints, except for one component that has four basepoints.
 With respect to each of the Maslov gradings $\gr_{\ws}$ and $\gr_{\zs}$, there is a top-graded generator of $\hat{\HFL}(\S, \bs, \bs',\ws,\zs)$, for which we write $\Theta_{\bs,\bs'}^{\ws}$ and $\Theta_{\bs,\bs'}^{\zs}$. \end{lem}

 \begin{proof} For $i \in \{\, 1, \dots, n-1 \,\}$, the curves $\b_i$ and $\b_i'$ are Hamiltonian translates of each other, and hence determine a 2-sphere in the manifold $U_{\bs} \cup_{\S} U_{\bs'}$.
-After surgering all of these out, we are left with $|\ws| - 2$ copies of $S^3$ with a doubly based unknot in them, and one copy of $S^3$ with an unknot containing four basepoints.
-After surgering all of these spheres out, it is easy to see $\hat{\HFL}$ is generated by two elements, one of which is in $(\gr_{\ws}, \gr_{\zs})$ grading $(+\tfrac{1}{2}, -\tfrac{1}{2})$, and one of which is in grading $(-\tfrac{1}{2}, +\tfrac{1}{2})$.
-The effect of undoing the surgeries we did on the 2-spheres corresponds to adding back in a collection of 1-handles, which clearly preserves the property of having a top $\gr_{\ws}$ graded element, and a top $\gr_{\zs}$ graded element. \end{proof}
+After surgering all of these out, we are left with $|\ws| - 2$ copies of $S^3$, each containing a doubly based unknot, as well as one copy of $S^3$ with an unknot containing four basepoints.
+After surgering all of these 2-spheres out, it is easy to see $\hat{\HFL}$ is generated by two elements, one of which is in $(\gr_{\ws}, \gr_{\zs})$-grading $(+\tfrac{1}{2}, -\tfrac{1}{2})$, and one of which is in grading $(-\tfrac{1}{2}, +\tfrac{1}{2})$.
+The effect of undoing the surgeries we did on the 2-spheres corresponds to adding back in a collection of 1-handles, which clearly preserves the property of having a top $\gr_{\ws}$-graded element, and a top $\gr_{\zs}$-graded element. \end{proof}

-\begin{lem} Consider the link cobordism $\cX=(X,S,\cA)$ from the empty set to an unlink in $(S^1\times S^2)^{\# k}$, constructed by setting $X$ to be a 4-dimension genus $k$ handlebody, $S$ to be a collection of $n$ standardly embedded disks in $X$, intersecting $\d X\iso (S^1\times S^2)^{\# k}$ in $n$ disjoint unknots, and letting $\cA$ consist of a single arc on each component of $S$, except for one component of $S$, where $\cA$ consists of two arcs.
+\begin{lem} Consider the link cobordism $\cX=(X,S,\cA)$ from the empty set to an unlink in $(S^1\times S^2)^{\# k}$, constructed by setting $X$ to be a 4-dimension genus $k$ handlebody, $S$ to be a collection of $n$ standardly embedded disks in $X$ intersecting $\d X\iso (S^1\times S^2)^{\# k}$ in $n$ disjoint unknots, and letting $\cA$ consist of a single arc on each component of $S$, except for one component of $S$, where $\cA$ consists of two arcs.
 Then

 where $1$ denotes the generator of $\hat{\HFL}(\emptyset,\emptyset)\iso \bF_2$. \end{lem} \begin{proof}We decompose the cobordism $\cX$ into a composition of elementary link cobordisms (Definition~\ref{def:elementarycobordisms}).
-Write $\cX = \cX_4\circ \cX_3\circ \cX_2\circ \cX_1$ where \begin{itemize} \item $\cX_1$ is a 0-handle cobordism, which adds a doubly based unknot in $S^3$; \item $\cX_2$ is a stabilization cobordism, which adds two basepoints to the unknot in $S^3$; \item $\cX_3$ consists of $(n-1)$ 0-handles, each adding a doubly based unknot; \item $\cX_4$ consists of $(k+n-1)$ 1-handles. \end{itemize} Note that if $\bU\subset S^3$ is a doubly based unknot, then $\hat{\HFL}(S^3,\bU)\iso \bF_2$.
+Write $\cX = \cX_4\circ \cX_3\circ \cX_2\circ \cX_1$ where \begin{itemize} \item $\cX_1$ is a 0-handle cobordism, which adds a doubly based unknot in $S^3$; \item $\cX_2$ is a stabilization cobordism, which adds two basepoints to the unknot in $S^3$; \item $\cX_3$ consists of $(n-1)$ 0-handles, each adding a doubly based unknot; \item $\cX_4$ consists of $(k+n-1)$ 1-handles. \end{itemize} If $\bU\subset S^3$ is a doubly-based unknot, then $\hat{\HFL}(S^3,\bU)\iso \bF_2$.
 Noting that the 0-handle maps are nonzero, since they can be canceled topologically, using multiplicitivity of link Floer homology under disjoint unions, it follows that

 for $i=1,3$.